 Day 11: Hue – Flight to Hanoi

-Since there are only 02 flights to Hanoi today and only one at the evening, take your day time to see all the best of Hue.
+Since there are only 02 flights to Hanoi today and only one in the evening, take your day time to see all the best of Hue.
 Besides all the monuments and temples, take a chance for a vegetarian lunch in a Buddhism Nunnery

 Day 12: Hanoi

 Hanoi has too many things to show off, then pick which is of your most interests.
-Maybe an early morning walk in Quang Ba Flower market, or a Tai Chi/ Yoga class by Hoan Kiem Lake, or just a normal city tour with main tourist attractions etc.
+Maybe an early morning walk in Quang Ba Flower market, or a Tai Chi/ Yoga class by Hoan Kiem Lake, or just a normal city tour with main tourist attractions, etc.

 Yet perhaps the best part of Hanoi is the street food in the Old Quarter.
 No matter how short your time is, make sure that you don’t miss it.

-Suggested places to visit: Ho Chi Minh Mausoleum & the Presidential Palace, One Pillar Pagoda, Tran Quoc Pagoda, Huu Tiep Lake and the Downed B-52, Museum of Ethnology, Temple of Literature, Hoa Lo Prison (so-called Hanoi Hilton) etc.
+Suggested places to visit: Ho Chi Minh Mausoleum & the Presidential Palace, One Pillar Pagoda, Tran Quoc Pagoda, Huu Tiep Lake and the Downed B-52, Museum of Ethnology, Temple of Literature, Hoa Lo Prison (so-called Hanoi Hilton), etc.

 Day 13: Hanoi – Halong Bay – On board a junk boat